chinchalinchin/cumbercloud-web/app/src/assets/articles/angular/00_angular-aws.md

 ---

 Replace `<application-name>`, `<domain-name>`, `<certificate-arn>` and `<hosted-zone-id>` with the corresponding values for your environment.
+The purpose and function of each variable is described several paragraphs below.

 The `aws cloudformation create-stack` command has several arguments. `--stack-name` is the identifier given to the stack. `--template-body` points the command to the location of the _YML_ template (<span class="inline-aside">you can also remove the _file://_ prefix and specify the template as an inline string</span>). `--parameters` is the aforementioned list of key-value pairs that are passed into the `Parameters` block of the template.
 Notice how the `ParameterKey` maps to the `Parameter` names defined in the template. `ParameterValue` maps to the value assigned to that particular parameter.

 Parameters allow you to generalize your template.
 You can parameterize any hardcoded values specific to your environment so your template can be reused in different accounts, or even different environments in the same account.

-In order to utilize parameters in a template, you must use one of the **CloudFormation** [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
-Typically, you will only need `Fn::Sub` (<span class="inline-aside">substitute function</span>) or `Fn::Ref` (<span class="inline-aside">reference function</span>), although there are many other functions with which you should familiarize yourself, as `Fn::GetAtt` and `Fn::ImportValue` .
+In order to utilize parameters in a template, you must use one **CloudFormation**'s [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
+Typically, you will only need `Fn::Sub` (<span class="inline-aside">substitute function</span>) or `Fn::Ref` (<span class="inline-aside">reference function</span>), although there are many other functions with which you should familiarize yourself, such as `Fn::GetAtt` and `Fn::ImportValue` .
 Intrinsic functions are macros executed by **CloudFormation** before the template is processed.
 For example, the `Fn::Sub` intrinsic function substitutes the value of a parameter into a string expression, whereas the `Fn::Ref` references the value of a parameter.

 ---